Dev-hwang/flutter_foreground_task/README.md

 ## Features

-* Can perform repetitive task with foreground service.
+* Can perform repetitive tasks with foreground service.
-* Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
 * Provides a widget that prevents the app from closing when the foreground service is running.
-* Provides a widget that can start the foreground service when the app is minimized or closed.
+* Provides useful utilities that can use while performing tasks.
-* Provides an option to automatically resume foreground service on boot.
+* Provides option to automatically resume foreground service on boot.

 ## Getting started